sudgy/nintendo_translations/README.md

 him Momotaro, or "peach boy".

 The old couple raise Momotaro as their own.
-When he becomes 15 years old, he decides to go to Onigashima, where oni, which are terrible creatures, live.
+When he becomes 15 years old, he decides to go to Onigashima, where oni live.
 The old woman gives him kibi dango to bring on his journey.
 On the way, Momotaro meets a dog, a monkey, and a pheasant, and convinces them to come with him by giving them the kibi dango.

 They reach Onigashima and storm it.
 Momotaro sends the pheasant to fly to the oni's fortress first, and the rest follow soon afterwards.
 They storm the